Last updated on May 9th, 2019

 01. Add A Boundary

-If you want your logo to stand out and grab user attention, put a boundary around it that sets it apart from all other surrounding elements.
+If you want your logo design idea to stand out and grab user attention, put a boundary around it that sets it apart from all other surrounding elements.
 The boundary works no matter where you place your logo.
 Both online and on a product, you have white space around your logo.

 The boundary should be used anywhere your logo appears, although the scale of it might change.
 While this does limit other elements of your design, it also gives the reader’s eyes a break and draws attention to where you want it to be — on the logo.